benji6/virtual-audio-graph/README.md

   five: ['gain', 4, {gain: decay}, 'input'] // note this is the destination for nodes which connect to pingPongDelay })

-// and now this instance of virtual-audio-graph will recognize it as a valid node: virtualAudioGraph.update({
+// and now virtual-audio-graph will recognize it as a valid node: virtualAudioGraph.update({
   0: [pingPongDelay,
       'output',